parthd06/VirtualBoard/README.md

 ## Detail

 In this project, I have used the Mediapipe package made by Google to track Hand gestures.
+We have used the camera feed to get input to read the video feed using OpenCv.